coherence/first-steps-tutorial/README.md

 - [Forum](https://community.coherence.io)

 ## Bug reporting
-Feel free to open an issue right here on Github if you find anything that is not working in the First Steps project.
+Feel free to open an issue right here on GitHub if you find anything that is not working in the First Steps project.
 Please include also any suggestion you might have on how to improve it.
 We appreciate all contributions!